 There is a premium version with add-ons at UpdraftPlus to migrate or clone database, websites and replace, multisite support and other features.
 With the premium version, you can get access to priority support.

 Although it started as an independent plugin, VaultPress is now a part of Automattic’s other product called JetPack.
 You will need a JetPack subscription plan to use VaultPress.
 There are multiple pricing plans with a different set of features.

-VaultPress plugin offers automated real-time cloud backup solution starting at $3.50 per month.
+VaultPress plugin offers automated real-time cloud backup solutions starting at $3.50 per month.
 You can easily setup VaultPress backups and restore from backups within few clicks.

 The higher plans of Jetpack also offer security scans and several other powerful features.

-There are a few downsides of using VaultPress.
+There are a few downsides to using VaultPress.

 First, it is a recurring expense that can add up if you have multiple WordPress sites because you pay per site.